KNIME logo

 Scikit-Learn

-Scikit-Learn is an open-source machine learning library for Python.
-It provides simple and efficient tools for data mining and data analysis, including classification, regression, and clustering algorithms.
+Scikit-Learn is an open-source Python library that provides simple and efficient tools for data mining and data analysis, including algorithms for classification, regression, and clustering.

 Seaborn

-Seaborn is a Python visualization library based on Matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+Seaborn is a Python visualization library based on Matplotlib that offers a high-level interface for creating attractive statistical graphics.

 Semi-supervised learning